 Who are we and what is this about?

 Robin Cohen is Professor of Development Studies and Director, International Migration Institute, University of Oxford.
 He was Professor of Sociology at Warwick for many years and retains an honorary professorship at Warwick.
 Dr Paola Toninato, who is a post-doctoral research fellow, has particular responsibility for the management of this site.

-During his ESRC-funded fellowship, Robin Cohen and Paola Toninato will investigate the social scientific value of the concepts of creolization (and similar concepts like hybridity, métissage and syncretism) in Brazil, the South Atlantic/Indian oceans, the Caribbean, West Africa (notably Cape Verde), the USA and the UK.
-The research will be multi-disciplinary – particularly using sociology and social history as core disciplines, with social anthropology, linguistics and area studies providing necessary insights.
+During his ESRC-funded fellowship, Robin Cohen and Paola Toninato investigated the social scientific value of the concepts of creolization (and similar concepts like hybridity, métissage and syncretism) in Brazil, the South Atlantic/Indian oceans, the Caribbean, West Africa (notably Cape Verde), the USA and the UK.
+The research was multi-disciplinary – particularly using sociology and social history as core disciplines, with social anthropology, linguistics and area studies providing necessary insights.
 Portuguese, Dutch/Afrikaans, French, Spanish, English and Creole sources will be used.
-This research programme will be the first major comparative study of creolization and mixed identity.
+This research programme was the first major comparative study of creolization and mixed identity.

 Robin Cohen at Oxford works closely with Paola Toninato at Warwick.
 There are only two of us directly involved in this research programme and we can't do this just on our own.
 We cordially invite you to comment and suggest items for inclusion.
 Please email P.Toninato@warwick.ac.uk